-Go to the Regulant Population List for the most recent number of regulated individuals/businsesses by license type.
+Go to the Regulant Population List for the most recent number of regulated individuals/businesses by license type.

-DPOR is an executive branch agency under the Secretary of Commerce and Trade that oversees 17 policy boards.
-These boards are comprised of practitioners and citizens appointed by the governor and are responsible for regulating certain professions and occupations, as determined by the General Assembly.
-Our 200 employees serve more than 300,000 individuals and businesses across 167 license types, ranging from architects and contractors to cosmetologists and professional wrestlers.
+DPOR is an executive branch agency that oversees 18 regulatory boards and programs.
+Our policy boards--plus the Board for Professional and Occupational Regulation (BPOR)--are comprised of practitioners and citizens appointed by the governor, and are responsible for regulating certain professions and occupations, as determined by the General Assembly.
+Our 200 employees serve more than 300,000 individuals and businesses across several hundred license types, ranging from architects and contractors to cosmetologists and professional wrestlers.

 DPOR issues professional credentials—licenses, certificates or registrations—in the least intrusive, least burdensome and most efficient way.
 Our goal is to ensure the minimum competency necessary to practice without harming the public, not to enhance professional stature or limit competition by keeping newcomers out.
 Policy boards determine the minimum standards necessary to enter a profession, and qualify applicants based on a combination of education, experience and examination.

 DPOR also enforces standards of professional conduct.
 The agency investigates reports of regulatory violations and seeks to obtain compliance with the law or, when necessary, to discipline the licensee.
 Regulatory board sanctions against licensees include fines, probationary terms, suspension or license revocation.